dzekelid/users/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/users/master/_listings/sendgrid/subusers-subuser-name-stats-monthly-get.md
-- name: SendGrid Get Subusers Stats
+- name: SendGrid Get Subusers Stats Monthly
   description: |-
-    **This endpoint allows you to retrieve the email statistics for the given subusers.**
+    **This endpoint allows you to retrieve the monthly email statistics for all subusers over the given date range.**

-    You may retrieve statistics for up to 10 different subusers by including an additional _subusers_ parameter for each additional subuser.

-    While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats.
+    While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats for your subusers.
 Emails sent, bounces, and spam reports are always tracked for subusers.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.

+    When using the `sort_by_metric` to sort your stats by a specific metric, you can not sort by the following metrics:
+    `bounce_drops`, `deferred`, `invalid_emails`, `processed`, `spam_report_drops`, `spam_reports`, or `unsubscribe_drops`.

     For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/subuser.html).
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png